slyval/guidelines/Guidelines/REST API Guidelines.md

 The representations can be serialized in multiple formats that include JSON and XML.
 Usually the conversion is achieved by converting an object representation in a particular language to these formats.

-When designing the resources or response objects for error messages, it is advisable to follow a naming convention that ensures that all atrributes are camelCased.
+When designing the resources or response objects for error messages, it is advisable to follow a naming convention that ensures that all atrributes are *camelCased*.

-JSON should be the used as the serialization format of choice and XML should be provided as a fallback.
+Additionally, JSON should be prefereed over XML, which should be provided as a fallback.

-##### Successful Responses
+##### Successful Requests ( Success Responses
 When a request has been successful, a payload is normally expected for most of the methods.
 The following should be used as a guideline:

  1. GET - a response payload is expected to contain the retrieved resources or collection.